jorge-correia/linux/Documentation/admin-guide/sysctl/kernel.rst

 While long term we enforce one message per `printk_ratelimit`_ seconds, we do allow a burst of messages to pass through.
 ``printk_ratelimit_burst`` specifies the number of messages we can send before ratelimiting kicks in.
-After `printk_ratelimit`_ seconds have elapsed, another burst of messages may be sent.

 The default value is 10 messages.